 Old Fusion is a collaboration between illustrator Alister Pearson and graphic designer David Lavelle, producing Special Editions of Alister’s popular book and video cover illustrations for the BBC’s Doctor Who television series.
 We digitally remaster the original art, and ‘remix’ with elements from other paintings in Alister’s extensive portfolio.
 In many cases we enhance the revamps with newly painted elements and digital renderings.
-The new artworks have been published in limited edition art cards, auctioned as framed one-off prints to support charitable causes and occasionally been included in CD sleeve designs for BBC Audiobooks’ ongoing series of Target novelisation readings.
+The new artworks have been published as limited edition art cards, prizes given away as one-off prints to support charitable causes, and occasionally been included in CD sleeve designs for BBC Audiobooks’ ongoing series of Target novelisation readings.

 Many of these examples feature before/after sliders so you can compare the special editions with the original paintings.
 Simply slide the controller across each image to see the changes.

-All illustrations © Alister Pearson, reproduced with permission.
+All illustrations © Alister Pearson, reproduced here with permission.
+No further reproduction without permission.

 The Celestial Toyroom Annual 2021